noaa-nwfsc/pycax/README.md

 ## Library API

-`pyCAX` is split up into modules for each of the groups of API methods.
+`pycax` is split up into modules for each of the groups of API methods.

 + `hli` - Get HLI tables.
 + `datasets` - Get metadata of tables